Meeting Aid Minimum Standards

 b.
 All accepted Bachelor's degree seeking students have a maximum of 180 attempted credit hours.

 c.
-All PSAV degree seeking students are funded for program length only.
+All CTC degree seeking students are funded for program length only.

 All transfer credits will be included as attempted credit hours as well as all Eastern Florida State College attempted coursework regardless of whether the courses are applicable toward the student’s degree.
 Financial Aid may not have paid for these classes, however they are still included in your total attempted hours.